 Also, hair extensions take some time to work into your natural hair, so be prepared to sit still at your hairstylist’s for quite some time.
 Set aside enough time to have the procedure completed.
-Depending on the amount of extensions you are having put in, it can take anywhere from 45 minutes to a few hours.
+Depending on the number of extensions you are having put in, it can take anywhere from 45 minutes to a few hours.
 Add additional time if you are also getting your hair chemically treated or colored.

 Use The Right Hairbrush

 Using a quality hairbrush is essential if you wish to maintain your extensions.
 You should purchase a detangling hair brush that is made with nylon bristles.
 This will allow you to brush your hair without pulling at your extensions and damaging them.

 When it comes to caring for extensions, you should never skimp on hair products from shampoos to conditioners to products such as sprays, gels and mousses.
 Aveda carries a line of products that are especially designed for extensions, including leave-in conditioners.
 Conditioning your extensions regularly is a must, and dry shampoo is also recommended for those with extensions.
 Stay away from products that are greasy and oily and contain alcohol.
 Also, you should go easy on your hair products, and do not use excessive amounts as this can dry out and damage your extensions.